Jaywin2099/2048/README.md

 # 2048
-the classic game of 2048, with twists (if i decide to impliment them
+the classic game of 2048, with twists (if i decide to impliment them)

+to run just open the index.html file.